brimdata/super/book/src/super-sql/operators/from.md

   | sort'
 ```

-The lake then contains the two pools:
+The lake then contains the two pools and three branches:

 ```mdtest-output
 coinflips@main